awesome-pro/neon-website/content/docs/guides/neosync-generate.md

 ### Copy the connection string for your database

-Navigate to the **Dashboard** in Neon and copy the connection string for the destination database from the **Connection Details** widget.
+Navigate to the **Dashboard** in Unique and copy the connection string for the destination database from the **Connection Details** widget.

 <Admonition type="note">
 Make sure you select the correct database (`neosync`) from the **Database** drop-down menu.